July 19, Reading 2 – Isaiah 34, 35

 And a second,

 We humanity are unrighteous, on our own we choose sin and reject our Creator.
-And we cannot work any salvation for ourselves.
+We cannot work any salvation for ourselves.
 At all.

 The Lord has a terrible anger for sin.